hitobito/hitobito/doc/development/05_json_api.md

 #### Active user session

 For development purposes or async requests, the API can also be accessed with the current user web session.
-Just login as user and then visit any `/api` endpoints or use Vandal.
+Just login as user and then visit any `/api` endpoints or use [Swagger](/api-docs).